Dharmveeris/SQL-Data-Warehouse-Project/README.md

 ## License
 This project is licensed under [MIT License](LICENSE).
 You are free to use modify and share this project with proper attribution.

+### About this project
+- This project was built by following 'Data with Baraa' SQL course to learn Medallion architecture and SQL Server ETL practices hands-on.
+- All code was written and debugged independently.

 ## About Me
 Hi there!
 I'm **Dharmveer**.
 I am starting my journey in analytics with this project.